Hickman High School: Fine arts

 The Hickman High School Marching Band is one element of a comprehensive band program.
 The marching band begins practicing in July with summer music rehearsals and concludes its season with the end of the football season.
-The marching band comprises 105 students enrolled in band classes at Hickman High School as well as several Hickman students that are members of the color guard.
+The marching band comprises 160 students enrolled in band classes at Hickman High School as well as several Hickman students that are members of the color guard.
 As the marching band "activity" continues to evolve, the Hickman band remains active as it consistently participates in performances at home football games, local parades, and region-wide marching festivals.
 Throughout its recent history of participation in marching band festivals, the band has been a consistent finalist and has been awarded outstanding caption recognition in all captions, including Outstanding Musical Performance, Outstanding Visual Performance, Outstanding Percussion, Outstanding Color Guard, Outstanding Drum Majors, and Outstanding Soloist.
-Most recently, the band placed 2nd in the Gold (top) division at the Ozarko Marching Festival and placed 10th out of 48 bands at the Greater St. Louis Marching Festival.
+Most recently, the band placed 2nd overall at the Fort Zumwalt North River City Marching Festival.
 The Hickman Marching Band has traveled to Florida and most recently to Honolulu, Hawaii (June, 2005) as they presented performances in the King Kamehameha Parade and a special performance at the USS Missouri Memorial.
 The band repeated this trip in June 2008 and in June 2011.

-The Hickman High School Concert Band Program currently consists of Wind Ensemble (1st hour) and Concert Band (2nd hour).
-Each year, the Wind Ensemble (membership by individual audition) and the Concert Band present many performances for the community including home concerts and special events; in addition, the combined bands participate in the State Large Ensemble Festival and consistently receive Superior ratings.
-The Hickman High School Wind Ensemble has been selected to perform for the Missouri Music Educators Association three times(2001, 2005, and 2022).
+The Hickman High School Concert Band Program currently consists of Wind Ensemble (1st hour, A Day), Symphonic Winds (4th Hour, B Day), Symphonic Winds (3rd Hour, B Day), and Concert Band (3rd hour, A Day).
+Each year, the Wind Ensemble (membership by individual audition) and the Concert Bands present many performances for the community including home concerts and special events; in addition, the combined bands participate in the State Large Ensemble Festival and consistently receive Superior ratings.
+The Hickman High School Wind Ensemble has been selected to perform for the Missouri Music Educators Association four times(2001, 2005, 2022, and 2025).